 One of XXXTentacion’s murder suspects is working overtime to get bail.

 Trayvon Newsome, one of the four primary suspects in XXXTentacion‘s murder case, is getting a bond hearing on Thursday, October 31.
-The murder suspect who has been arguing that he deserves to be released has been given a chance to plead his case in court and could well walk free on bond, Allhiphop reported.
-His attorney has been working acidulously to ensure that the client takes advantage of every nook and cranny that is the legislation.
+The murder suspect, who has been arguing that he deserves to be released, has been given a chance to plead his case in court and could well walk free on bond, Allhiphop reported.
+His attorney has been working assiduously to ensure that his client takes advantage of every nook and cranny that is the legislation.